Height Restrictions & Fall Protection on Portable Ladders

 It doesn’t, if the ladder is being used properly.

 Let’s be clear.
 First, we are talking about portable ladders.
-Fixed ladders are a different story and require fall protection devices to be present when the ladder is 24’ or greater in length (with other nuances, so if you need information on fixed ladders, go here).
+Fixed ladders are a different story and require fall protection devices to be present when the ladder is 24’ or greater in length.
 Second, we are discussing what is required.
 Certainly, there could be times where it is obvious that fall protection would be a good idea even though the regulation does not require it (like climbing a portable ladder next to the open edge of a 15-story building).
-Remember that it is your responsibility to keep your workers safe and that OSHA regulations should be considered a bare minimum.
+Remember that it is your responsibility to keep your workers safe on ladders and that OSHA regulations should be considered a bare minimum.
 If you need to go above and beyond to ensure the well-being of your workers, go above and beyond.
 In the end, they’ll be alive to thank you for it.